|

 time) would be required for the US war effort.
 Subsequently the

-Emperor was renamed the USS NASSUK BAY on June 28th 1943, and was
+EMPEROR was renamed the USS NASSUK BAY on June 28th 1943,

-she was again renamed, commissioning as the USS SOLOMONS November 21st
+November 1943, she was again renamed, commissioning as the USS

 The second auxiliary aircraft carrier earmarked to be

-named HMS Emperor began her carrier as the USS PYBUS (ACV–34), a Bogue
+named HMS EMPEROR began her carrier as the USS PYBUS (ACV-34), a

 Seattle-Tacoma Shipbuilding Corp., Tacoma, Washington, Maritime